dingherself/dingherself.github.io/research.md

 ## Works in Progress

-### "Two Senses in Which Freedom Might (Not) Require Alternative Possibilities" (complete draft available upon request)
+### “Two Senses in Which Freedom Might (Not) Require Alternative Possibilities”

-*Abstract*: The dominant approach to the question of whether freedom requires alternative possibilities is preoccupied with putative counterexamples to the principle of alternative possibilities (PAP).
-Unfortunately, the dominant approach has resulted in deep confusion and stalemate.
-I argue that the failure of the dominant approach consists in its failure to distinguish *necessary presence* and *metaphysical grounding* as two importantly different senses in which freedom might (or might not) require alternative possibilities.
+*Abstract*: The dominant approach to the question of whether freedom requires alternative possibilities is preoccupied with the successfulness of Frankfurt-style cases as counterexamples to the principle of alternative possibilities (PAP).
+Unfortunately, the dominant approach has led us to a difficult stalemate as the opposing sides effectively endorse what seem to be incompatible standards of success for Frankfurt-style cases.
+In this essay, I argue that the failure of the dominant approach consists in its failure to distinguish *metaphysical necessitation* and *metaphysical grounding* as two importantly different senses in which freedom might (or might not) require alternative possibilities.
+Drawing in part on Sally Haslanger’s pioneering work in feminist philosophy, I then propose that a helpful way to move forward is to reconceive our guiding question by explicitly asking which of the two senses better serves the *point* of Frankfurt-style cases.
+In developing Haslanger’s approach and extending it to the freedom and alternative possibilities debate, my hope is to explore the broader methodological potentials of a signature feminist philosophical contribution, and, in turn, to further clarify the approach for feminist philosophy itself.

-I demonstrate the methodological fruitfulness of the distinction by applying it to two debates: the debate between the flicker of freedom defense and the robustness objection, and the debate over a so-called IRR assumption in Frankfurt's argument against PAP.
-In doing so, I end up pursuing a version of what Sally Haslanger has called *ameliorative* or *analytical* inquiries in the feminist philosophical literature.
-I conclude that adopting such an ameliorative approach has the potential of moving things forward much more constructively than does the dominant approach.
+### Disentangling the Category of Women: Amelioration for a Trans Feminist Politics of Liberation

+[To be updated]